IamM47Z/OpenHardwareMonitor-PoC/README.md

 # OpenHardwareMonitor-PoC
-PoC for a Vulnerability in OpenHardwareMonitor Driver that let the user reading and writing in msrs
+PoC for a Vulnerability in OpenHardwareMonitor Driver that lets the user read and write in msrs